 First: What are predictive analytics?

-In one of our favorite data stories, documented by Joel Morgenstern in The New Yorker, in 1978 William LeMessurier, a leading structural engineer and designer of the Citicorp Center skyscraper in New York City, received a call from a young engineering student who had been tasked with evaluating the Citicorp building, what was then the seventh-tallest building in the world.
-The student said that he had modeled wind forces on the building and thought the columns at the bottom—placed in the center of each building side, allowing for the bottom corners of the building to jut out over space several stories in the air—had been placed in the wrong spots.
+In one of our favorite data stories, documented by Joel Morgenstern in The New Yorker, in 1978 William LeMessurier, lead designer of the Citicorp Center skyscraper in New York City, received a call from a young engineering student who had been tasked with evaluating the Citicorp building, what was then the seventh-tallest building in the world.
+The student said that he had modeled wind forces on the building and thought the columns at the bottom—placed in the center of each building side, allowing for the bottom corners of the building to jut out over space several stories in the air—had been put in the wrong spots.
 The building, the student thought, might fall down in high winds.

 LeMessurier chuckled at the kid’s naivety, got off the phone, but later re-ran some numbers and found, to his horror, the building actually might buckle in hurricane-force winds if they were what sailors called “quartering winds,” coming from an angle and hitting two sides of the building at once.
 Hurricanes did hit Manhattan every 90 years or so.
 And thus began a secret race to reinforce the Citicorp building’s structure from the inside out, all due to an error in math.